 The use of knowledge in society (Hayek)

-This week’s readings describe the political dysfunctions discussed in previous weeks in sociological terms.
+This week’s readings describe in sociological terms the political dysfunctions discussed in previous weeks.
 The first reading introduces the concept of the “consensus of power”, under which everyone is trying to predict what everyone else predicts that everyone else predicts … that everyone else supports.
-The second and third readings characterize the experience of attempting to follow a consensus, and the psychological harms of doing so, within corporations and Nazi Germany respectively.
-The final reading characterizes the opposite of consenses: evaluation procedures which are “locally valid”.

 Main readings: